CapybaraIcons/orange-icons/README.md

 🎨 Orange Icons

-A free, open-source icon pack designed for clarity and flexibility.
+A free, open-source icon pack designed with love.

 --

 ✨ Features

 - Based on a 24x24px grid
-- Renders between 1pt and 2pt.
-Make it light, bold, or aything inbetween!
+- 1pt base, optimised to be used up until 3pt for best flexibility.
 - Open Source: 100% free to use in personal and commercial projects

 --